Quansight-Labs/ndindex/docs/multiaxis-indices.md

 ```

 However, this is only actually correct for our specific array, because we know
 that it has 3 dimensions.
-If it instead of 5 dimensions, we would need to use
+If it instead of 5 dimensions, we would need to
-`:, :, :, :, 0`.
-This is not only tedious, but it makes it impossible to write
+instead use `a[:, :, :, :, 0]`.
+This is not only tedious, but it makes it
-our index in a way that works for any number of dimensions.
-To contrast, if we
+impossible to write our index in a way that works for any number of
-wanted the first element of the *first* axis, we could write `a[0]`, which
+dimensions.
+To contrast, if we wanted the first element of the *first* axis,
-works if `a` has 3 dimensions or 5 dimensions or any $n \geq 1$ dimensions.
+we could write `a[0]`, which works if `a` has 3 dimensions or 5 dimensions or
+any number of dimensions.

 The ellipsis solves this problem.
 An ellipsis index skips all the axes of an
 array to the end, so that the indices after it select the last axes of the